situ-care/nubox-pdf-downloader/README.md

 # Nubox PDF Downloader

-Express server that downloads PDF files from ASP URLs using Puppeteer and returns them as base64 encoded strings.
+Express server that downloads PDF files from Nubox ASP URLs using Puppeteer and returns them as base64 encoded strings.

 ## Features